Two Dr. Martin Luther King Lessons About Money

 -Dr. Martin Luther King, Jr.

-About 155 years ago, on December 18, 1865, the 13th Amendment officially abolished slavery however, the "free" status of African-Americans has since been violated or severely tested.
+About 155 years ago, on December 18, 1865, the 13th Amendment officially abolished slavery.
+The "free" status of African-Americans has since been violated or severely tested.

-Although Dr. King was assassinated at 39 years old, his legacy lives through the lives and hearts of many today.
-He taught us the value of freedom and the importance of fighting for equal opportunities.
+Although Dr. King's life was tragically cut short, his legacy lives through the lives and hearts of many today.
+He taught us the value of freedom and the importance of fighting for better opportunities.

 Was this content helpful?